 The depiction of 1969 Los Angeles is that of unconditional love for the time period.
-The production design, costumes and soundtrack thrust the viewer into the 60s and will make the viewer feel as though they exist in an age without cell phones, the internet or IMAX motion pictures.
+The production design, costumes and soundtrack thrust the viewer into the '60s and will make the viewer feel as though they exist in an age without cell phones, the internet or IMAX motion pictures.
 At one point, the film shows a montage consisting of nothing but neon signs across Hollywood turn on as night falls and it is pure joy.

 DiCaprio and Pitt are the reason to watch the film as their friendship and their chemistry steals the show.
-The pair make the most trivial activities engaging such as watching a television program they worked on and riffing over it.
-Lines that, with any other actor, would be taken as mildly funny, they make into comic gold.
+The pair makes the most trivial activities engaging, such as watching a television program they worked on and riffing over it.
+Lines that with any other actor, would be taken as mildly funny, they make into comic gold.
 While both characters are often seen together, neither one is interchangeable with the other.
 Rick’s main plot involves him trying to stay relevant as an actor while Cliff’s is centered on his interactions with the Manson Family as well as being the emotional crutch for Rick.

-The rest of the cast is phenomenal with so many famous faces including Kurt Russell, Al Pacino, Dakota Fanning, Micheal Madsen and Luke Perry in his final film following his death in March.
+The rest of the cast is phenomenal with many famous faces including Kurt Russell, Al Pacino, Dakota Fanning, Micheal Madsen and Luke Perry in his final film following his death in March.
 All cast members are memorable whether they have five minutes or five seconds of screentime.

-The Manson family contains a large portion of the cast including Harley Quinn Smith, Maya Hawke and Lena Dunham and they have a knack for transforming from whimsical hippies one moment to the creepiest monsters of the decade.
+The Manson family contains a large portion of the cast, including Harley Quinn Smith, Maya Hawke and Lena Dunham, and they have a knack for transforming from whimsical hippies one moment to the creepiest monsters of the decade.
 Charles Manson, played by Damon Herriman, has little screen time but just screams levels of awkward discomfort knowing that this “nice guy” is actually one of the worst humans of all time.

-Quentin Tarantino has received two Oscars but none of them were for directing.
-Instead, they were for his screenplays to films he directed.
+Quentin Tarantino has received two Oscars but neither of them were for directing.
+Instead, they were for the screenplays to films he directed.
 This is a man that made a conversation about Quarter Pounders fascinating and he brings the same level of screenwriting to “Once Upon A Time In Hollywood.”
 His dialogue can range from philosophical ramblings to profane rants and it’s all beautiful to hear.
 One of the best scenes in the film involves Rick discussing the fundamentals of acting with a young child actress, played by Julia Butters, and it is a perfect balance of hilarious and tear jerking.